opetitprestataire/label-studio/web/tools/design-tokens-converter/README.md

 When you get updated design tokens from Figma:

-1. Replace the `designvariables.json` file
+1. Replace the `designvariables.json` file in the workspace root
-2. Run the conversion script again
+2. Run the NX command again: `nx design-tokens ui`
 3. The CSS and JavaScript files will be regenerated with the updated tokens